harrisoncbrammell/MuscleDTI_Toolbox/Help/Current Functions/Help-for-define_roi.md

 5) [Example Code](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-define_roi.md#5-Example-Code)
 6) [Acknowledgements](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-define_roi.md#6-Acknowledgements)

 ## 1. Purpose

 The function <i>define_roi</i> is used to digitize the aponeurosis of muscle fiber insertion.
-The digitized points are used to reconstruct a mesh; the mesh is used as the seed surface for fiber tracking.
+The digitized points are used to reconstruct a mesh; the mesh is used as the seed surface for fiber tracking when using aponeurosis-based seeding.

 ## 2. Usage
 The mesh is a required input to [<i>fiber_track</i>](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Tractography-Functions/fiber_track.md) and [<i>fiber_quantifier</i>](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-fiber_quantifier.md); it may be visualized using [<i>fiber_visualizer</i>](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-fiber_visualizer.md).
 The required inputs are the anatomical image, the muscle mask, and a structure define the user's options for defining the mesh; an optional structure allows plotting of the results.
 The output is the mesh reconstruction of the aponeurosis.
 There are two options for defining the aponeurosis: